raphaelsulzer/PixelsPointsPolygons/README.md

 ### Requirements

-To create a conda environment named `ppp` and install the repository as a python package with all dependencies run
+To create a conda environment named `p3` and install the repository as a python package with all dependencies run
 ```
 bash install.sh
 ```